A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming

 DCA builds upon the classical principle of bound optimization~\cite{dempster1977maximum}.
 Starting with an initialization $\x^{(0)}$, DCA generates a sequence of estimates $\x^{(1)}, \x^{(2)}, \cdots$ that is expected to converge to a minimizer of $\cH$.
 The core idea is to exploit the convexity of $g$ to construct a global convex upper bound on $f-g$ around the current estimate $\x^{(k)}$.
 This surrogate is then minimized to obtain the next iterate $\x^{(k+1)}$.
 Applied to problem~\eqref{eq:DCP}, we obtain a simple update rule:

 where $\cT$ is a linear transform followed by a pointwise nonlinearity (see Methods).
 In other words, the algorithm reduces to the repeated application of the operator $\cT$, referred to as a fixed-point algorithm.
 The cost per iteration is just a matrix-vector multiplication.
-A simple example illustrating the behavior of this iterative algorithm is shown in Figure~\ref{fig:2d_ising_dca}, using a toy Ising model to visualize the update steps and convergence.
+A simple example illustrating the behaviour of this iterative algorithm is shown in Figure \ref{fig:2d_ising_dca}.
+We use a two-spin Ising problem to visualize the update steps and the convergence of the iterates.

 An important aspect of iterative algorithms is their convergence behaviour.
 By exploiting the mathematical properties of $\cH$ (coercivity and real-analyticity) and the monotonicity guarantee for bound optimization ($\cH$ is guaranteed to decrease or remain the same at each iteration), we can prove that the iterates $\{\x^{(k)}\}$ converge to a critical point $\x^*$ of $\cH$ (\textbf{Theorem S2} in Supplementary Note 3).
 This is the strongest guarantee that can generally be achieved for nonconvex problems.
 We take $\mathrm{sign}(\x^*)$ to be the solution of the Ising problem~\eqref{eq:IsingEergy}.